SharePoint/sp-dev-docs/docs/spfx/viva/get-started/migrate-to-spfx-1-18.md

 ```

 ## Migrate Card Views to new base class and configuration model
-With SPFx 1.18 we introduce new base class and configuration model for card views.
-Instead of having a separate base class for each card view "template" we introduce a new single base class `BaseComponentsCardView<TProperties = {}, TState = {}, TParameters extends ComponentsCardViewParameters = ITextCardViewParameters>`.
+With SPFx 1.18, we introduce a new base class and configuration model for card views.
+Instead of having a separate base class for each card view "template", we provide a new single base class `BaseComponentsCardView<TProperties = {}, TState = {}, TParameters extends ComponentsCardViewParameters = ITextCardViewParameters>`.
-With the new model instead of specifying `cardButtons` and `data` you must override `cardViewParameters` getter to provide both look and data for the card view.
+Instead of specifying `cardButtons` and `data`, you must override the `cardViewParameters` getter to provide both look and data for the card view.

 As part of the `cardViewParameters` property, you can specify the following:
 - **image**: Image parameters for the card view.